EOOkuro/SpiinPiin-Private/back-end/MicroServices/feeds-management/readme.md

 	* posted **The date it was posted**

 ### QueryFilter object
-#### Mandatory fileds
+#### Mandatory fields
 	* user **the user querying**

 #### Other fields
 	* _id **The id for a feed or comment.
-Usefull when quering comments on a feed or comments on a comment**
+Useful when querying comments on a feed or comments on a comment**
-	* filter **The query parameters to be used to fileter retured values i.e. {longitude: -38.989876554}.
+	* filter **The query parameters to be used to filter returned values i.e. {longitude: -38.989876554}.
 All records are returned if no filter is present**
-	* fields ***The prefered fields to be returned.
+	* fields ***The preferred fields to be returned.
 All fields are returned when 'fields' is not specified*

 ### TResult object
 	* status **0 (failed), 1 (success), or -1 (special fail i.e. missing values/user)**